-The College has a campus in Ashford for which it has a lease ending in 2066, on a site adjacent to the Thomas Knyvett College and a new facility for Hair & Beauty in Ashford High Street that was opened in Autumn 2021.
+The College has a campus in Ashford for which it has a lease ending in 2066, on a site adjacent to the Thomas Kynvett College and a new facility for Hair & Beauty in Ashford High Street that was opened in Autumn 2021.

 The College has prepared a plan for the resizing, re-orientation and refurbishment of the Weybridge Campus to enable it to deliver its forecast provision efficiently and effectively and improve the facility for its learners and the community.
-These plans also include re-development of the site that will generate funds to repay the ESFA which is shown as a long-term creditor.
-Planning permission is expected to be submitted early in 2023.
+These plans also include re-development of the site that will generate funds to repay the ESFA which is shown as a long term creditor.
+Planning application was submitted in May 2023.

-The College employed 226 staff (average headcount), of whom 133 were teaching staff and the remainder support and professional staff to support the College activities.
+The College employed 231 staff (average headcount), of whom 147 were teaching staff and the remainder support and professional staff to support the College activities.

-In 2021-22 the College delivered activity that produced £8,102,000 for Young People, £769,000 for adults, £22,000 for higher education (Office for Students) and £534,000 for apprenticeship programmes.
+In 2022-23 the College delivered activity that produced £8,948,000 for Young People, £710,000 for adults, £54,000 for higher education (Office for Students) and £586,000 for apprenticeship programmes.

-The College had 2,751 learners in the year, of which 1,384 were 16 to 18 year olds, 276 apprentices, 115 higher education learners, and 976 adult learners.
+The College had 2,292 learners in the year, of which 1,374 were 16 to 18 year olds, 252 apprentices, 141 higher education learners, and 525 adult learners.